1.FRY/ Kosovo: SERBS TO PARTICIPATE AT GENERAL ELECTIONS

 will be formalized via institutions.

-"Democratic authorities in Belgrade deserve praise for their
+"Democratic authorities in Belgrade deserve praise

 approach to cooperation which will have a positive effect for all